mmgrigorova/design-patterns-sandbox/README.md

-# design-patterns-sandbox
+# Design Patterns Sandbox
-A sandbox to play with design patterns implementations
+A sandbox to play with concepts from [Design Patterns in Java Udemy course by Dmitri Nesteruk](https://www.udemy.com/course/design-patterns-java) .